DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 their formatting and appear a number of days elapsed since 1-JAN-70.
 If this becomes a problem neither of the dates in this data are important so you can fill with valid but meaningless dates
+0. First ensure that the Student ID column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding